olohmann/azure-hands-on-labs/labs/07_iac/iac.md

    ![Ready Azure Cloud Shell](./media/portalconsoleready.png)

----
-**Tip:** *You can open another instance of cloud shell by starting a new browser tab or window and navigating to [https://shell.azure.com](https://shell.azure.com).
+>**Tip:** *You can open another instance of cloud shell by starting a new browser tab or window and navigating to [https://shell.azure.com](https://shell.azure.com).
 This way you have more space and you can easily switch between the portal and the cloud shell.*

----

 ## Exercise 2: Create resources with the Azure CLI